Mariaelena98/test-repo/README.md

 * Bullet 1

-Learning Git and GitHub is really fun!
+Learning Git and GitHub is really F-U-N!

 ```R
 this is code